universal-packages/universal-core-redis/README.md

 ## Global

-Typeorm expose the `RedisClient` as the global subject if core `modulesAsGlobals` config is true.
+Core expose `RedisClient` as the global subject if core `modulesAsGlobals` config is true.

 ```js
 redisSubject.set()